-If your passion is in graphic design, illustration, photography, painting, or all of the above, then you can make money by submitting digital copies of your work to a variety of websites.
-You can sell your work as an art print and also on a whole wide range of products too.
+Is your passion in graphic design, illustration, photography, painting, or all of the above?
+You can earn money by submitting digital copies of your work to a variety of websites.
+You can choose to sell your work as an art print and on a range of products.

-If you are just starting out with selling online, then it can be helpful to get an overview of what you get from each website so that you can make an informed decision for where to start investing your time.
+If you are just starting out with selling online, then this guide may be of help to you.
+I provide an overview of what you get from each website, to help you get an informed idea for where to start investing your time.

-I have been selling my designs and photographs on Society6 for just over three years now, and in the last year I signed up to another seven platforms.
-In this post, I will compare each one on the commissions you can earn, the product range available, and the method of creating products.
+I have been selling my designs and photographs on Society6 for over three years.
+In the last year I signed up to another seven platforms.
+In this post, I will compare each one on the potential commissions you can earn, product ranges available, and the method of creating products.

-On each of the platforms, you upload digital files of your artwork and then they magically become available for customers to purchase.
-Each product is made on demand with no cost to you and you earn a commission on every item sold.
+On each platform, you upload digital files of your artwork and then they magically become available for customers to purchase.
+Each product is made on demand and you earn a commission on every item sold.
 The products available differs from site to site, but majority of them offer; art prints, home decor, clothing, stationary, and phone covers.
 You don’t have to do anything else!
 But, it can help to do more (for example advertising, sharing through social, etc.).

 Each site allows you to create your own shop within their website, and your products will also be found through browsing or searching through the main site.
 Some of them feature a community element allowing you to communicate with other members and support each other through promoting their work.
 Some also have the added benefit of affiliate linking, which allows you to earn a commission if you bring the customer to the site, and even on your own products!

 You may choose to sign up to just one site, or to a few.
-The beauty of the ones mentioned in this post are that they allow you retain all the rights to your work and you can submit the same piece to multiple sites.
+The beauty of the these platforms are that they allow you retain all the rights to your work and you can submit the same piece to multiple sites.

 Benefits for selling on multiple websites:

 More choice with product ranges

 Ok; now let’s get into the platform comparisons.